 Add the tomato sauce (use the tomato sauce with basil, garlic, and oregano for added flavor), sour cream, and seasonings.
 Mix well.

 Wash and dry bell peppers.
 Cut the tops off the bell peppers and remove the seeds and white membrane.
-Fill the peppers with the ground beef mixture and place in a baking dish.
+Fill the peppers with the ground beef mixture and place in a baking dish or muffin pan.

 Bake, uncovered, at 350 for 20-25 minutes.
 Remove from oven, and top with cheese.
 Return to the oven for another 5-10 minutes to melt the cheese.
 Use the broiler to brown the cheese to your liking.